The Maria Pension Plan: The Hidden Cost of Unpaid Care in an Aging World

 Adult daughter caring for her elderly mother at home representing unpaid caregiving and retirement security challenges

-Unpaid Caregiving as Foundational Economic Infrastructure
+Unpaid Care as Economic Infrastructure

 Role (Paid Equivalent) Indicative Annual Value (Cross-Country Benchmark sources